qhdrl12/mcp-server-gemini-image-generator/README.md

 - "Edit this photo to make it look like it was taken at night"
 - "Add a dragon flying in the background of this picture"

 The generated/transformed images will be saved to your configured output path and displayed in Claude.
+With the updated return types, AI assistants can also work directly with the image data without needing to access the saved files.

 ## Testing